falconry/falcon/docs/user/recipes/raw-url-path.rst

     }

-If we removed ``RawPathComponent()`` from the app's initializer, the request would be routed as ``/example/item/001``, and no matching resource could be
+If we removed ``RawPathComponent()`` from the app's initializer, the request would be routed as ``/example/item/001``, and no matching resource would be
 found:

 .. code:: json